WPP-Public/Potato-ACE/src/asce/components/disclosure/README.md

 ## Events

-Disclosure uses the following custom events, the names of which are exported as properties of an `EVENTS` object so they can be used when dispatching or listen to these events.
+Disclosure uses the following custom events, the names of which are exported as properties of an `EVENTS` object so they can be used when dispatching or listen to the following events.

 ```js
 export const EVENTS = {